skyneticist/gpt-cv/README.md

 The `update_message` callback function will update the `message` and `processing` variables, determining what to draw on each frame depending on what our application is doing.

 Much better.
-And now we're done.

 Let's take a quick look at each file now that we're finished.

 After that we will test everything out.